-Murray through to second round of Canadian Open
+Murray wins but Norrie out of Canadian Open

 The Scot previously won the tournament in 2009, 2010 and 2015.

+The 27-year-old, who is ranked 13th in the world, had a first-set point on serve against De Minaur but he struggled with the windy conditions as his poor run of form continued.

+Norrie then saved two match points in the second set before 24-year-old De Minaur sealed the tie on his third attempt.

-"I managed to sneak through the tie-break and after that he was obviously a bit disappointed, and I relaxed a little bit," said Murray.
+Speaking after his game, Murray said: "I managed to sneak through the tie-break and after that he was obviously a bit disappointed, and I relaxed a little bit."

 The three-time Grand Slam winner had to save two set points at 5-4 on his own serve, and dropped the first two points of the tie-break, before he won a marathon 88-minute first set.